nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `find -s John` returns `john`, `John Doe` and `Johnny Liu`
 * `find -s alex david` returns `Alex Yeoh`, `David Li`<br>

-### Setting payment made: `paid`
-{:.no_toc}
-Sets the payment status of the specified student to `Paid for the current month`.

-Format: `paid STUDENT_INDEX`

-- Sets the payment status for the student at the specified `STUDENT_INDEX` as `Paid for the current month`.
-- The index refers to the index number shown in the displayed student list.
-- The index must be a **positive integer** 1, 2, 3, ...

-Example:

-- `paid 3` updates the 3rd student's payment status to `Paid for the current month`.

-### Unsetting payment made: `unpaid`
-{:.no_toc}
-Sets the payment status of the specified student to `Has not paid for the current month`.

-Format: `unpaid STUDENT_INDEX`

-- Sets the payment status for the student at the specified `STUDENT_INDEX` as `Has not paid for the current month`.
-- The index refers to the index number shown in the displayed student list.
-- The index must be a **positive integer** 1, 2, 3, …

-Examples:

-- `unpaid 3` updates the 3rd student's payment status to `Has not paid for the current month`.

 ### Adding progress for a student : `add -p`
 {:.no_toc}